discdiver/pachy-vid/example.md

 ## Step 1: Create a Pachyderm repo

-Run `pachctl create-repo videos` to create your input repo.
+Run `pachctl create-repo videos` to create your *videos* input repo.

 Then run `pachctl list-repo` to verify your repo was created.